-While times remain uncertain, one thing the media will always be interested in seeing is data that can highlight trends with cold hard facts, and thus, minimize any perceived spin.
+While times remain uncertain, one thing the media will always be interested in seeing is data that can highlight trends with cold hard facts, and, thus, minimize any perceived spin.
 For example, national press publications like Forbes picked up Realtor.com data, which tells a unique story of COVID-19’s impact on the real estate market.
-It turns out the pandemic’s impact materialized in the latter half of March with the beginning hinting at nothing but a strong spring buying season.
+It turns out the pandemic’s impact materialized in the latter half of March, with the beginning hinting at nothing but a strong spring buying season.
 Data like these are highly representative of the world we live in right now and the economic and societal impact of this historic pandemic.
-It’s no surprise then that once it landed in the right reporter’s inbox, it transcended into a national story.
+It’s no surprise that once it landed in the right reporter’s inbox, it transcended into a national story.

 The BMV team is currently helping several brands leverage their data with COVID-19 relevance, which not only allows reporters to inform their readers, but also ensures that these brands are staying top of mind.
 VergeSense, for example, an AI-powered workplace sensor provider, leveraged its sensor data to illustrate historically low office utilization rates during COVID-19 times and created a piece of content that showcases their business services as it pertains to the current conversation.
 This data was, in turn, picked up by the media.

-Another way we’ve been assisting clients by rapidly bringing to market product offerings that help their customers navigate these challenging times.
+Another way we’ve been assisting clients is by rapidly bringing to market product offerings that help their customers navigate these challenging times.
 With Morphisec, a leader in advanced threat protection for enterprises, we assisted them in quickly bringing to market a free threat protection option for remote workforces that have been created overnight with the Coronavirus.
 While many other cybersecurity companies were stepping up to support IT professionals in protecting their work-from-employees during these challenging times, we created a multifaceted content campaign that shined a light on specific vulnerabilities that can crop up from working-from-home and how to address these challenges.
-By bringing help to customers and insight to the conversation, we were even able to help Morphisec spread awareness of their unique thoughts on these unprecedented IT happenings within the Wall Street Journal.
+By bringing help to customers and insight into the conversation, we were even able to help Morphisec spread awareness of their unique thoughts on these unprecedented IT happenings within the Wall Street Journal.

 Help is also needed by society as a whole — especially by those fighting the virus on the front lines within hospitals.
 As well as those people directly impacted by both the health and financial impact of the pandemic.
 Certainly, the most needed help is at scale to it.
 Those in need are desperate for a lot of supplies quickly.
-So larger companies are better positioned to help people across the country and world.
+So larger companies are better positioned to help people across the country and the world.
 But that doesn’t mean smaller companies can’t follow in the footsteps of some larger brands with local efforts.
-For inspiration, look at what leading sports brands are doing as focus shifts from athletic fields to healthcare frontlines.
+For inspiration, look at what leading sports brands are doing as the focus shifts from athletic fields to healthcare frontlines.
 Bauer, the iconic hockey brand, quickly transitioned from making face masks for players to producing face shields as PPE for hospital workers.
 New Balance also quickly pivoted from product production to a pandemic solution by providing face masks for healthcare workers.